RobertBerger/vagrant-phusion-baseimage/README.md

 are working.
 Just execute them on a DOS shell to check.

-If they don't work find a replacement, like from Cygwin (see below) and copy them over to <Whereever you installed vagrant>/HashiCorp/Vagrant/embedded/gnuwin32/bin:
+If they don't work find a replacement, like from Cygwin (see above) and copy them over to <Whereever you installed vagrant>/HashiCorp/Vagrant/embedded/gnuwin32/bin:

 e.g. in a Cywgin shell: